skydread1/portfolio/src/loicb/server/content/portfolio/magic-nostrand.md

 ## Learn more

-You can learn more about `Magic` in my blog articles below.
+You can learn more about `Magic` in my blog articles listed at the top of the page.